06 Oct 5 Effective Facebook Advertising Techniques for Ecommerce Website

 Let me explain with an example.
 We created multiple custom audiences based based on different categories of our website visitors.
 Among the custom audiences, we have a general custom audience of everyone who visited our website in the past 180 days.
 To expand from this list, we create a 1% lookalike audience based on this custom audience, and place it at the top of our funnel.
 We will then create top level ads to drive new visitors to our site.

 Next thing is we will group our site visitors into different segments, for example those who visited our ebook page and quiz page, we know they’re interested to learn more but probably not yet started, we will create an audience based on this group.
-We know for fact those who visited our MFA page and proceeded to checkout are those who are probably more interested and ready, we then group them up as another custom audience for next level of advertising to guide them through our customer journey.
+We know for fact those who visited our Master Class page and proceeded to checkout are those who are probably more interested and ready, we then group them up as another custom audience for next level of advertising to guide them through our customer journey.

 5. AB Test Everything